frankshubibasheke/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type prints the type of file iamafile is 13-symbolic_link creates a symbolic link to /bin/ls named __ls__ 14-copy_html copies all html files from current directory to the parent
+12-file_type prints the type of file iamafile is 13-symbolic_link creates a symbolic link to /bin/ls named __ls__ 14-copy_html copies all html files from current directory to the parent 100-lets_move moves files begining with an uppercase to the directory /tmp/u